Home

 at https://www.wx4lwx.org.

-We also need a new SKYWARN Subnet Coordinator for Cecil and Harford
+We also need a new SKYWARN Subnet Coordinator for Harford and Cecil

-position has more responsibility but has the support of other
+Counties MD.
+This position has more responsibility but has the support

-coordinators.
-The job is not onerous, especially if you recruit net
+of other coordinators.
+The job is not onerous, especially if you

 Until next month, 73